ning-github/rsk/README.md

 Note that native HTML element names start with a lowercase letter, while custom React class names begin with an uppercase letter.

+unmounting and then re-mounting something will reset its state (think of counter button example)

 # [React](https://facebook.github.io/react) [![Build Status](https://travis-ci.org/facebook/react.svg?branch=0.13-stable)](https://travis-ci.org/facebook/react)

 React is a JavaScript library for building user interfaces.